 Dr. Sanses received her medical degree from the Minsk State Institute of Medicine in Minsk, Belarus.
 She completed her residency in OB/GYN at the First Clinical Hospital in Minsk and completed her internal medicine internship at Howard University Hospital in Washington, DC.
 Dr. Sanses then completed her OB/GYN internship at North Shore University Hospital in Manhasset, NY with her OB/GYN residency at Georgetown University.
 She completed her fellowship training in Female Pelvic Medicine & Reconstructive Surgery at the Greater Baltimore Medical Center.
 Dr. Sanses recently graduated from the "Women in Leadership" program at the Weatherhead School of Management in Cleveland, OH.

-Prior to joiniing the University of Maryland Medical Center, Dr. Sanses practiced at Case Western Reserve University in OB/GYN & Urogynecology.
-She was an active member of the Urologic Institute & Multidiscinplinary Pelvic Center at the University of Hospitals Case Medical Center.
+Prior to joining the University of Maryland Medical Center, Dr. Sanses practiced at Case Western Reserve University in OB/GYN & Urogynecology.
+She was an active member of the Urologic Institute & Multidisciplinary Pelvic Center at the University of Hospitals Case Medical Center.
 She also lead in the development of a community outreach Pelvic Floor Program and was the medical director of Urologic Institute of UH Richmond Medical Center, a campus of UH Regional Hospitals.

-Dr. Sanses goals are to develop and be a leader in female pelvic medicine & reconstructive surgery throughout the University of Maryland Medical System and establish a culture of excellence in the field with a state-of-the-art virtual community outreach program.
+Dr. Sanses goals are to develop and be a leader in Female Pelvic Medicine & Reconstructive Surgery throughout the University of Maryland Medical System and establish a culture of excellence in the field with a state-of-the-art virtual community outreach program.
 Dr. Sanses intends to make this program sustainable and efficient to provide high quality care to the women of Maryland.

 - Gynecologic surgery outcomes